 Environmental, Social & Governance (ESG) is more than just a social trend or moral obligation.
-ESG is a challenge and opportunity for companies in all industries, for investors and the public sector.
+ESG is a challenge and opportunity at the same time for companies, investors and the public sector, in all industries.

-Complying with the growing number of regulatory requirements is imperative to avoid competitive disadvantages, reputational damage or even sanctions.
-As an international full-service law firm, we can provide interdisciplinary, practical advice in all areas of ESG to help our clients prevent risks from the outset or support them during a crisis.
+Complying with the growing number of regulatory requirements is key for avoiding competitive disadvantages, reputational damage or fines.
+As an international full-service law firm, we provide interdisciplinary, practical advice in all areas of ESG to help our clients mitigating potential risks or to guide them through a crisis.

-However, we can do even more for you: we can also develop ESG strategies that are tailored to our client's needs and assist in implementing them at their company.
-Always with the success and sustainable growth of our clients in view.
+But we also go one step further: we develop ESG strategies that are tailored to our client's needs and assist in implementing them internally.
+Always for supporting the success and sustainable growth of our clients.

 Sustainable finance or sustainability in the financial sector refers to the consideration of environmental, social and governance aspects in the decisions of financial market players with the aim of channelling capital into sustainable investments.